Cisco Email Security

 Connection

-To connect to Cisco Email Security from D3 SOAR, please follow this part to collect the required information below:
+To connect to Cisco Email Security from D3 SOAR, follow this part to collect the required information below:

 Parameter | Description | Example |

-Server URL | The server URL of your Cisco Email Security environment. | https://1.1.1.1/ |
+Server URL | The server URL of the Cisco Email Security environment. | https://1.1.1.1/ |

-User Name | The username for authentication. | Admin |
+User Name | The username used for authentication. | Admin |

-Password | The password for authentication. | Password |
+Password | The password used for authentication. | Password |

-API Version | The API version for authentication. | v2.0 |
+API Version | The version of the API used for the connection. | v2.0 |

 Permission Requirements